clevyr/kubedb/docs/kubedb_dump.md

-      --if-exists                    Use IF EXISTS when dropping objects (default true) -O, --no-owner                     Skip restoration of object ownership in plain-text format (default true) -q, --quiet                        Silence remote log output -t, --table strings                Dump the specified table(s) only
+      --if-exists                    Use IF EXISTS when dropping objects (default true) -O, --no-owner                     Skip restoration of object ownership in plain-text format (default true) -q, --quiet                        Silence remote log output
+      --remote-gzip                  Compress data over the wire.
+Results in lower bandwidth usage, but higher database load.
+May improve speed on fast connections. (default true)
+  -t, --table strings                Dump the specified table(s) only
 ```